johnpancoast/kohana-babble/README.md

 5. Add a line to your config to include version 1 of the api.
 The config variable is `babble.versions`.
 The key is the version and the value is the path to the version.
 6. By default, API controllers are accessed via /api/controller(/id).
 There's a front controller that's hit at classes/Controller/Public/APIFrontend.php.
-It makes an internal HMVC request to the <controller>.
+It makes an internal HMVC request to the controller.
 All API controllers should be located in classes/Controller/Public/API/.
 7. An API controller should extend Controller_API or Controller_API_Model which will be documented more in the future.
 8. More docs to come...